Fractional susceptibility functions for the quadratic family: Misiurewicz-Thurston parameters: Introduction

 A hard open question is whether $t$ is a Lebesgue density point of $\Omega_{1/2}$: In the affirmative, \eqref{LU} would not be compatible with Whitney-differentiability of $\RR_\phi(t)$ at $t$ in any natural sense, a strict paradox.
-Otherwise, the bounds \eqref{LU},may be compatible with differentiability in the sense of Whitney, although this would still be intuitively paradoxical.
+Otherwise, the bounds \eqref{LU}, may be compatible with differentiability in the sense of Whitney, although this would still be counter-intuitive.

 Aiming to shed\footnote{Another goal is to give a probabilistic analysis (analogous to the central limit theorem of de Lima--Smania \cite{dLS} in the piecewise expanding setting) of the breakdown of $C^{1/2}$ regularity of the acim in transversal families of smooth unimodal maps with a quadratic critical point.} some light on this puzzling state of affairs, we introduce below, for $\Re \eta \in (0,1)$ and an appropriate positive measure set $\Omega\subset \SS$, a two-variable fractional susceptibility function $\Psi^\Omega_{\phi,t}(\eta,z)$ in \S\ref{ladeff}.
 The idea is to replace ordinary derivatives by fractional derivatives (Marchaud derivatives are convenient, in particular because they vanish on constants).
 The main hurdle is that $\Omega$ has positive measure but does not contain any nontrivial interval: Despite the vast existing literature on fractional derivatives, we did not find any suitable notion of fractional derivatives on such sets (we propose a definition $M^{\eta,\Omega}$ in Section~\ref{Whitneyfrac}).
 In Conjectures~\ref{laconj} and \ref{laconj+}, we formulate expected properties of $\Psi^\Omega_{\phi,t}(\eta,z)$.
-We also introduce in \S\ref{ladeff} an approximate, ``frozen'' fractional susceptibility function $\Psi^{\mathrm{fr}}_{\phi,t}(\eta,z)$, where the dynamics is frozen at a parameter $t$ (so that $\Omega$ does not appear and ordinary Marchaud derivatives can be used), and we study its properties in Theorem~\ref{WTF}, for $t\in MT$.
-(We expect that the techniques of the proof can be extended to TSR parameters, see e.g. Remarks \ref{BS12exp} and \ref{CEinfty}, and footnote~\ref{foot0}.)
+We also introduce in \S\ref{ladeff} an approximate, ``frozen'' fractional susceptibility function $\Psi^{\mathrm{fr}}_{\phi,t}(\eta,z)$, where the dynamics is frozen at a parameter $t$ (so that $\Omega$ does not appear and ordinary Marchaud derivatives can be used), and we study its properties in Theorem~\ref{WTF} for $t\in \MT$.
+(We expect that the techniques of the proof can be extended to TSR parameters defined in \eqref{sr}, see Remarks \ref{BS12exp} and \ref{CEinfty} and Footnote~\ref{foot0}.)